gaeqs/JAMS-wiki/docs/nodes/files-to-assemble.md

 ## Sort files

-You can sort the files to assemble dragging and dropping it on the desired position.
+You can sort the files to assemble dragging and dropping it in the desired position.

 :::tip The order is important